Scripting API

 beam.noiseScaleLocal = 0.6;

-If you want to modify the beam's properties via Script during runtime/playtime, you have to either:
+If you want to modify the beam's properties via Script during runtime/playtime, or via an Animator or a Timeline, the simpler is to:

 var beam = myGAO.GetComponent<VLB.VolumetricLightBeamSD>();